All interviews are 100% virtual (Zoom), in alignment with the Association of American Medical Colleges' guidance and recommendations.

 Applications include curriculum vitae, medical school performance evaluation, letters of recommendation, medical school transcripts, personal statement, and USMLE/COMLEX-USA/ECFMG scores.
 All residency positions are filled through the National Resident Matching Program (NRMP).

-All applications are reviewed in full.
+All applications undergo holistic review.
 There are no minimum requirements for board scores or years since medical school graduation.

-All interview invitees have 7 days to accept the interview.
-After 7 days the interview will be offered to the next applicant on the waitlist.
+All interview invitees have 10 days to accept or decline the interview.
+After 10 days the interview will be offered to the next applicant on the waitlist.

-Interview invitations, days and information are released 1-2 weeks after the opening of ERAS.
+Interview invitations, days and information are released approximately 1-2 weeks after the opening of ERAS.